CSCfi/llm-quantization-scripts/AWQ/README.md

 To run AWQ quantization scripts on LUMI, you can use the `gptqmodel` library that already ships inside the LUMI AI Factory container — no extra packages or virtual environment are required for AWQ. `torch` , `transformers`, and `datasets` are also already provided in the container.

-Load the `Singularity` container environment and set the container image path.
-Later, create virtual environment inside the container and install the packages.
+The script loads the `Singularity` container environment and sets the container image path:

 ```bash
 module purge